cultivarium/GenomeSPOT/README.md

 The script saves models and statistics to the output directory.
 The statistics can be assessed and used to select a model using the notebook `evaluate_models.ipynb`

 Model selection should result in a set of instructions specifying the features and estimator to be used for each condition.
 The features are specified by a list of features, and the estimator is specified by a link to the model saved by the above script.
 These instructions should be saved in a file in the directory where models will be placed, like the existing `models/instructions.json` file.
-Importantly, the 'pipeline_filename' specified in instructions must be a path that is interpretable when running the below script `train_models`.
+Importantly, the 'pipeline_filename' specified in the `instructions.json` must be a path that is interpretable when running the below script `train_models`.

 ## 5. Produce the final model using all available data